imbhargav5/rooks/docs/useResizeObserver.md

 | callback   | ResizeObserverCallback  | Function that needs to be fired on resize                          | undefined                      |
 | options    | Object                  | An options object allowing you to set options for the observation  | {}                             |

+## Codesandbox Example

+### Basic Usage

+## Join Bhargav's discord server

+You can click on the floating discord icon at the bottom right of the screen and talk to us in our server.